keenankua/personal-site-old/README.md

-# keenankua.github.io
+# Old personal site
-My personal website - check it out at www.keenankua.com!
+The first version of my personal website - check it out at www.keenankua.com/personal-site-old!

 Developed using HTML, CSS, Javascript, and jQuery.